B2B to B2C

 The landscape of retail has shifted.
 Retailers used to decide the market rules and customers adapted.
-In the age of customer-centric multi-channel retail, customers decide the rules and retailers try to catch up.
+In the age of customer-centric omni-channel retail, customers decide the rules and retailers try to catch up.

 This new world affords many opportunities for brands, distributors, wholesalers, franchisors and predominantly concession-based department stores to shift from a B2B model to a B2C model and place the customer at the centre of every decision made, transforming into retailers themselves.

-As multi-channel retailers they can get close to consumers, manage the relationship, trade directly and increase their brand penetration.
+As omni-channel retailers, they can get close to consumers, manage the relationship, trade directly and increase their brand penetration.
 This enables them to have consistent brand values, cross-channel merchandising, excellence in customer service, deeper customer insight and implement range localisation.
-In other words they can have ownership of every aspect of the customer journey.
+In other words, they can have ownership of every aspect of the customer journey.

 It’s an undertaking that can’t be taken lightly by either brands or retailers.
 A business needs to secure consistency and alignment within an organisation.
 If the values of the proposition are not reflected by people’s KPIs, goals and responsibilities, it is likely to flounder.
 Leadership, innovation and a willingness to change go together and processes are secondary.

-IVIS Group understand how brands and retailers alike can make this transition and collaborate with them through the phases of strategy, transformation and optimisation to achieve a successful multi-channel B2C business.
+IVIS Group understands how brands and retailers alike can make this transition and collaborate with them through the phases of strategy, transformation and optimisation to achieve a successful omni-channel B2C business.